mingyao1993/cloudrun-api/README.md

 ### Build Docker Image via CloudBuild

-The CloudBuild job builds the docker image and push it to Google Artifact Registry (GAR) which is run by Cloud Run Service later on.
+The CloudBuild job tests and builds the docker image and push it to Google Artifact Registry (GAR) which is run by Cloud Run Service later on.

 ```bash